Note: Please read this page in conjunction with our NLP Presuppositions and Other Useful Principles,

 - future pace.
 Mentally rehearsing actions to achieve an outcome.

 - end Frame.
-What we say at the end of an interaction to support our client in achieving their outcome.
+What do we say at the end of the interaction to support our clients in achieving their outcomes?

 - review.
 Continually improving what we do.

 Items 3, 5, 6 and 7 are similar to GROW